QuickCorp/pyGT511C3/README.md

 Now supports Raspberry PI GPIO port '/dev/ttyAMA0' too!

 If you have any comments or contribution code for this project you are welcome!

+NOTE: Please read the LICENSE.txt before to use the code